Collaborative Document Editing with Multiple Users and AI Agents: Background and Related Work

 \subsection{Interaction with Multiple Agents}

-Prior work has explored interactive systems with \textit{multiple} AI agents. \citet{Naik2025earlyadopters} interviewed early adopters to identify use cases, and \citet{Lee2025map} introduced a multi-agent system for resolving group conflicts (e.g. competing requests to a care robot).
+Prior work has explored interactive systems with \textit{multiple} AI agents. \citet{Naik2025earlyadopters} interviewed early adopters to identify use cases, and \citet{Lee2025map} introduced a multi-agent system for resolving group conflicts.
 While not focused on writing, both emphasize transparency and coordination.
 We address these through a shared agent task list and by integrating AI output into collaborative comments.

 \citet{Klieger2024chatcollab} studied collaboration in game development with three predefined agent personas.
 We extend this by enabling users to create their own agents through a profile UI.
 Related, \citet{Siddiqui2025scriptshift} provided six fixed personas for prompting AI (``writer's friends''), while \citet{Benharrak2024aipersonas} allowed users to create many such personas.
-However, both projects did not consider these as agents and thus did not explore variants of initiative or integration with collaborative features, as in our case here.
+However, both projects did not consider these as agents and thus did not explore variants of initiative or integration with collaborative features.

 Finally, we distinguish our work from text generation systems using multiple LLMs (e.g. \cite{Venkatraman2024collabstory}), which exclude human writers.
-More broadly, in this paper we conceptualize ``multi-agent systems'' from the user's perspective -- as shared, interactive objects in the UI -- rather than as (internal) NLP system architectures.
+We conceptualize ``multi-agent systems'' from the user's perspective -- as shared, interactive objects in the UI.